jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 # My Google Data Analytics Capstone Project - Airbnb Data Analysis

 This is the final project for the Google Data Analytics Professional Certificate course.

-For this case study, I decided to choose a business question that is of particular interest to me.
-I will be analyzing a public dataset on the Denver, CO Airbnb rental market, provided by **[Inside Airbnb's](insideairbnb.com)**.
+For this case study, I decided to choose a business question that is of particular interest to me; I will be analyzing a public dataset on a specific Airbnb rental market, provided by **[Inside Airbnb](insideairbnb.com)**.

 **Note**: Attached to this repository you will find the final SQL analysis, tables and links to datasets used in the analysis.

 ## Introduction
 I love to travel and I always end up using Airbnb to book my stay everywhere I go.
 Some of my favorite stays include cities such as New York, Denver, London, Barcelona, and Madrid.
 Over time, I've noticed an increase in cleaning fees for Airbnb bookings without a noticeable increase in the standard of cleanliness.
 This has me thinking that a good business opportunity exists in providing additional cleaning services for hosts who are already comfortable with offering their place as an accommodation on Airbnb.
 For this project, I am going to analyze Airbnb data for the most populous city in Colorado, Denver.
 I've visited Denver with family and friends in separate occasions and every year I find myself wanting to go back to see the snow over the Rocky Mountains during wintertime.
-The data I will be using for this analysis is provided by **[Inside Airbnb's](insideairbnb.com)** and I  will be using Excel, and SQL in order to solve the following business tasks.
+The data I will be using for this analysis is provided by **[Inside Airbnb](insideairbnb.com)** and I  will be using Excel, and SQL in order to solve the following business tasks.

 ## Business Tasks
 In this scenario, I am the stakeholder interested in investing in an Airbnb servicing company.